Zoe Cochlin

 • Direct changes to sentences and paragraphs with a focus on rhythm, flow, atmosphere, and consistency

-• In-line comments to explain certain changes, offer additional alternatives, and/or make recommendations for more extensive rewrites
+• Sidebar comments to explain certain changes, offer additional alternatives, and/or make recommendations for more extensive rewrites

-All changes will be marked using track changes mode so that you can review and approve – or reject – each one.I charge a project fee based on a review of your manuscript sample and your manuscript’s total wordcount.
-Contact me to request a sample edit and receive a quote.
+All changes will be marked using track changes mode so that you can review and approve – or reject – each one.I charge a project fee based on your manuscript's total wordcount and specific needs – please contact me to request a sample edit and receive a quote.
+As a rule, you can expect my line editing fees to fall between $0.02 and $0.03 per word, with a minimum price of $400 for manuscripts under 20,000 words.

 Limitations

-I will correct any errors of grammar, spelling, and punctuation that I spot along the way.
-However, any rewrites made on the basis of my suggestions may introduce new errors, so this should not be considered a copy edit or final proofread.
+I will correct errors of grammar, spelling, and punctuation that I spot along the way.
+However, mechanical edits aren't the focus of line editing, and any rewrites made on the basis of my suggestions may introduce new errors.
+This should not be considered a copy edit or final proofread.

 Copy Editing

-• An editorial letter covering the changes made in broad strokes
+• An editorial letter summarizing the changes made in broad strokes

 • Direct changes to sentences and paragraphs with a focus on grammar, spelling, punctuation, and stylistic consistency

-• Limited in-line comments to explain certain changes, offer additional alternatives, and/or flag areas where your attention is needed
+• Limited sidebar comments to explain certain changes, offer additional alternatives, and/or flag areas where your attention is needed

-All changes will be marked using track changes mode so that you can review and approve – or reject – each one.I charge a project fee based on a review of your manuscript sample and your manuscript’s total wordcount.
-Contact me to request a sample edit and receive a quote.
+All changes will be marked using track changes mode so that you can review and approve – or reject – each one.I charge a project fee based on your manuscript's total word count and specific needs – please contact me to request a sample edit and receive a quote.
+As a rule, you can expect my copy editing fees to fall between $0.015 and $0.025 per word, with a minimum price of $375 for manuscripts under 20,000 words.

 Limitations